A bold statement for those living within the industrial prison

 again their status as human beings.
 Here, within the largest democracy

-in the world (conditional though it may be), incarcerated people suffer
+in the world (conditional though it may be), incarcerated people

 indignities from terrible living conditions to physical and sexual